How are decisions about masking made?

 Are there limits to the number of visitors/guests/occupants on campus?

-Currently, there are no limits on the number of people that can be in any space indoors or outdoors, other than those imposed by the fire marshall.
+Currently, there are no limits on the number of people that can be in any space indoors or outdoors, other than those imposed by the fire marshal.

 Can friends and family come to athletic competitions?

-If I am fully vaccinated and test positive, do I go into quarantine and for how long?
+If I am up-to-date on my vaccines (including boosters), do I go into quarantine and for how long?
+What if I’m not vaccinated (or boosted)?

-What can I expect if I quarantine on campus?
+What can I expect if I isolate/quarantine on campus?

-Students who quarantine on campus can expect Springfield College staff to check on them periodically during their time in quarantine and to be cleared by Health Center staff prior to their release.
-Laundry service will be provided once each week.
-Meal delivery will be arranged for those students with a meal plan.
+Meal delivery will be arranged for all students.
 Students can order contactless delivery of food, groceries and supplies.
 Students will be responsible for working with their instructors to remain current with their courses.
 Access to printing and library materials will be made by arrangement and mail will be delivered to students.